thesimplekid/cdk-convert-redb-to-sqlite/README.md

 ## Safety Features

 - The tool checks if a SQLite database already exists and will not overwrite it
-- The original ReDB database is not modified during the migration
+- The original redb database is not modified during the migration
 - Detailed logging of the migration process is provided

 ## What Gets Migrated